 Recent publications include:

-This is a major academic survey of post-war architecture by building type, something that has never been attempted as a book before.
+This is a major, award winning academic survey of post-war architecture by building type, something that has never been attempted as a book before.

 England’s Post-War Listed Buildings by Elain Harwood and James O. Davies, Batsford Books, August 2015.